 The Company maintains a low risk, high quality portfolio with exposure concentrated in bonds and cash.
-Credit risk exposure is mitigated by the high-quality nature of the portfolio with 99% investment grade and 84% rated A or above and less than 1% in sub investment grade at 31 December 2021.
-Counterparty concentration risk is limited through limits placed on single counterparties reflecting a number of criteria including the counterparties' credit rating, industry and geography.
+Credit risk exposure is mitigated by the high-quality nature of the portfolio with 99% investment grade (2021: 99%) and 83%(2021: 84%) rated A or above and less than 1% (2021: <1%), in sub investment grade at 31 December 2022.
+Counterparty concentration risk is limited through limits placed on single counterparties reflecting a number of criteria including the counterparties' credit rating and loss given default as a percentage of the Company's Investment assets.